samiamlabs/minireach_docs/source/mechanism_terminology.rst

 Frames represent the coordinate frames of links, detected objects, sensors, or the location of another robot in the world.
-Frames are define relative to other frames and the transformations between each frame is tracked using TF.
+Frames are defined relative to other frames and the transformations between each frame is tracked using TF.
 See http://wiki.ros.org/tf for more information.

 Joint
 +++++

-A joints define the relationship between links and are defined in the URDF description that can be found in the minireach_description package.
-In MiniReach drive and steer joints are rotational, the fork and reach joint are prismatic, and there are several fixed joints describing the location of sensors within the robot.
+A joint describes the relationship between links and are defined in the URDF description that can be found in the minireach_description package.
+The drive and steer joints are rotational, the fork and reach joint are prismatic, and there are several fixed joints describing the location of sensors on the truck.
 Rotational and translational joints are represented similarly in the URDF, and joint forces are described as *effort* instead of force or torque.
 Position, and velocity are both used to